-Let’s face it – even in an un-depressed state, the holidays can be stressful and often disappointing.
+Let’s be honest – even if you’re not suffering from clinical depression, the holidays can be stressful and often disappointing.
 We run ourselves ragged buying gifts, cooking, decorating and entertaining.
 Tempers flare as we’re thrown together with relatives whom we see infrequently, and don’t necessarily enjoy spending time with.
-Expectations are high that this season will be magical and perfect as we try to recapture the wonderment we felt as children waiting for Santa, or wait for a rush of emotion as we ponder the religious significance of Christmas and Chanukah.
+Expectations are high that this season will be magical and perfect as we try to recapture the anticipation we felt as children waiting for Santa, or wait for a rush of emotion as we ponder the religious significance of Christmas and Chanukah.
 When those feelings don’t automatically well up, we’re disappointed.
+And, of course, we’re ready to take the nearest heavy object to the tv or computer when we see the same holiday commercial for the 487th time.
 Continue reading

 Right before I got diagnosed with depression, I suffered through the most horrible Christmas ever.
 On the surface, everything was fine.
 I spent Christmas Day with my family as usual and a couple of days later my best friend got married in a lovely ceremony and reception.
 But the moment I was out of sight on my way home from my parents’ house, I burst out crying and cried for hours.
 And I was only able to endure an hour of the wedding reception before escaping.
 Thankfully, by the next holiday season my depression was controlled by antidepressants and I truly enjoyed it.